The Workplace Psychological Safety Act

 Workplace psychological abuse is employee exploitation.
 Employers are not explicitly liable for the psychological harm of their employees — nor do they want to be.
 At its root cause is avoidance of employer liability.
 The status quo, employers are negatively incentivized to address the issue even if they claim to value safe workplaces.
 Employers choose to avoid a perceived threat of liability over human well-being.

-The Workplace Psychological Safety Act (WPSA) takes that choice away and provides a cause of action for employees who suffer from workplace psychological abuse.
+The Workplace Psychological Safety Act (WPSA) provides a cause of action for employees who suffer from workplace psychological abuse.

 The WHY behind the bill: